-Benzodiazepines are a class of prescription drugs that act on specific receptors of the brain called gamma-aminobutyric acid-A (GABA-A).
-Benzodiazepines attach to these receptors and make the nerves in the brain less sensitive to stimulation, causing a calming effect.
-Sold as prescription drugs for anxiety disorders such as insomnia, panic attacks, and seizures, it is common for the use of benzos to lead to physical dependence and, ultimately, the need for a benzodiazepine detox program to manage withdrawal symptoms.
+Benzodiazepines are a class of prescription drugs that act on specific brain receptors called gamma-aminobutyric acid-A (GABA-A).
+Benzodiazepines attach to these receptors and make the brain’s nerves less sensitive to stimulation, causing a calming effect.
+Sold as prescription drugs for anxiety disorders such as insomnia, panic attacks, and seizures, it is common to use benzos to lead to physical dependence and, ultimately, the need for a benzodiazepine detox program to manage withdrawal symptoms.

 The addiction created by benzodiazepines, whether from substance abuse or resulting from a medically supervised treatment plan, requires a medical detox program to overcome.
 Benzo addiction is considered to have among the worst withdrawal syndrome of any class of drugs.
-There are very few people who complete benzo detoxification without professional assistance, and those who do are more likely to relapse.
-At Compass, we’ve helped many people just like you overcome benzodiazepine abuse.
-Our programs have been proven successful, and our facility is designed to foster an environment of relaxation where people under our care feel safe, comfortable, and entertained.
+Very few people complete benzo detoxification without professional assistance, and those who do are more likely to relapse.
+At Compass Detox, we’ve helped many people just like you overcome benzodiazepine abuse.
+Our programs at Compass Detox have been proven successful, and our facility is designed to foster an environment of relaxation where people under our care feel safe, comfortable, and entertained.

 Benzo Withdrawal Symptoms

-The withdrawal symptoms of a benzodiazepine detox can be physically and emotionally painful, and can even be life-threatening if you try to stop “cold turkey.”
+The withdrawal symptoms of a benzodiazepine detox can be physically and emotionally painful and can even be life-threatening if you try to stop “cold turkey.”
 If you have a history of higher doses or taking benzos for a prolonged time, your withdrawal symptoms will be more intense.
-But here at Compass, our benzodiazepine detox program creates an experience unique to the individual, managing both physical dependence and mental health.
+Our benzodiazepine detox program creates an experience unique to the individual, managing physical dependence and mental health.

 Benzo withdrawal symptoms are different for everyone and often come and go.
 They may vary in severity and frequency throughout all phases of the withdrawal process.
 The most common benzo withdrawal symptoms, often called “rebound” symptoms, usually happen within one to four days of discontinuing use, depending on the benzo used, the amount of use, and the frequency of use.
-Although benzodiazepines are often prescribed by a doctor, benzo addiction can be as difficult and dangerous to overcome as any street drug.
+Although a doctor often prescribes benzodiazepines, benzo addiction can be as difficult and dangerous to overcome as any street drug.